UTDNebula/nebula-api/scraper/README.md

 ## Installation
 To use the CourseBook Scraper:
 - Download geckodriver for your OS from [here](https://github.com/mozilla/geckodriver/releases)
-- Put the driver in this directory
+- Unzip the driver somewhere
-- Set the relative path to the driver in .env as `SELENIUM_DRIVER=`
+- Set the path to the driver in .env as `SELENIUM_DRIVER=`
+	- i.e., on Windows, this could be `.\geckodriver.exe`
+- Set your NetID in .env as `NETID=`
+- Set your NetID password in .env as `PASSWORD=`

 ## Usage
-Run scraper.ts
+Run CoursebookScraper.ts